-Meetings were held to ensure that all Education Partners had the opportunity to provide input.
-In order to comply with health and safety guidelines, these meetings were held virtually through Zoom where Education Partners could participate by phone or through the online platform.
-The qualitative data that was collected during these meetings, along with comments from our staff and parent surveys indicate that Education Partners feel our greatest areas of strength include:
+Meetings were held to ensure that all educational partners had the opportunity to provide input.
+In order to comply with health and safety guidelines, these meetings were held virtually through Zoom where educational partners could participate by phone or through the online platform.
+The qualitative data that was collected during these meetings, along with comments from our staff and parent surveys indicate that educational partners feel our greatest areas of strength include:

-- 1. Parents are generally happy with the guidance and the support of their teacher and the addition of the virtual academics as well as intervention programs to support learning. - 2.
-All Education Partners, including parents and students, were satisfied with the wide variety of enrichment options offered to students and the expansion of the dual enrollment program. - 3.
-MRA established a comprehensive Tier 2 and Tier 3 intervention program to support struggling learners as well as students needed social emotional learning support and/or those students falling below grade-level expectations. - 4.
-Education Partners were excited about the expansion of Career Technical Education (CTE) course offerings for high school students and the return on in-person events to build community. - 5.
-Education Partners were very satisfied with increased efforts to monitor high school academic achievement, including the creation of the high school guidance tech position to offer additional supports.
+- 1. Parents are generally happy with the guidance and the support of their Homeschool teacher HST, especially during the COVID-19 pandemic and resulting school closure. - 2.
+All educational partners, including parents and students, were satisfied with the wide variety of enrichment options offered to students. - 3.
+YVC established a comprehensive Tier 2 intervention program to support struggling learners and/or those students falling below gradelevel expectations. - 4.
+Educational partners were excited about the expansion of Career Technical Education (CTE) course offerings for high school students. - 5.
+Educational partners were satisfied with increased efforts to monitor high school academic achievement, including the creation of the high school coordinator positions to offer additional supports.

-MRA will continue to strive towards excellence.
-In order to maintain and build on the successes above, MRA will:
+YVC will continue to strive towards excellence.
+In order to maintain and build on the successes above, YVC will:

-- 1) Continue to recruit, train, and retain highly qualified teachers to support students and families with the implementation of a standardsaligned educational plan. - 2) Continue to provide a wide array of enrichment opportunities to students through partnerships with approved vendors, local organizations, and colleges. - 3) Implement a comprehensive Multi-Tiered System of Support (MTSS) Program, including Tier 2 and Tier 3 intervention and SEL supports in order to increase literacy rates, academic achievement on state and local assessments, and increase English learner progress towards English proficiency as well as provide a safety net for mental health supports. - 4) Increase college and career readiness offerings for students including Career Technical Education (CTE) courses and pathways, concurrent enrollment options, dual enrollment options for students, and transition services. - 5) Continue providing increased staff support in the area of high school progress monitoring and academic success and the expansion of the virtual academies as well as in-person events as we partner with our authorizing districts...
+- 1) Continue to recruit, train, and retain highly qualified teachers to support students and families with the implementation of a standardsaligned educational plan. - 2) Continue to provide a wide array of enrichment opportunities to students through partnerships with approved vendors, local organizations, and colleges. - 3) Implement a comprehensive Multi-Tiered System of Support (MTSS) Program, including Tier 2 intervention and supports in order to increase literacy rates, academic achievement on state and local assessments, and increase English learner progress towards English proficiency. - 4) Increase college and career readiness offerings for students including Career Technical Education (CTE) courses and pathways, concurrent enrollment options, dual enrollment options for students, and transition services. - 5) Continue providing increased staff support in the area of high school progress monitoring and academic success.